 (I do hope that means the rest of Raymond Smullyan’s puzzle books will be coming back, too!)

 In the holiday gift-giving spirit, I’ve started making a list.
 Check out the links below for more mathematical Christmas present ideas.

 I’ve already shared my favorite find of the season, so let’s take a look at what other math bloggers like:

 - Christmas Gifts for Math Geeks (Like Me!) #1

 “For the mathematician in your life you almost certainly cannot go wrong by buying them a book — just make sure that they haven’t already got it!”
 A nice, long list of suggestions.
 Many of these are on my wish list, too.
-[But what happened to post #2 in this series?]
+[Follow-up post: Christmas Gifts for Science Geeks.]

 - Gifts for Math Lovers